bazaarvoice/social-alerts-api/README.txt

 This package includes the following:

-* WSDL for the SocialAlerts Web Service API (socialalerts.wsdl)
+* WSDL for the Social Alerts Connector API (socialalerts.wsdl)
 * Reference Implementation of the Web Service API
 * Sample client tool